• Skip to primary navigation

 Ingredients

-• 12 medium Yukon gold potatoes or golden potatoes skins are left on for this recipe.
+• 12 medium Yukon gold potatoes skins are left on for this recipe.
 You can remove them if your prefer.

 • ½ cup unsalted butter cut into ½ inch pieces to melt evenly.